dbos-inc/dbos-demo-apps/e-commerce/README.md

 ### Generate Client Code

-Both shop and payment backend folders contain a `create-openapi-client.sh` script that executes the OpenAPI Generator Docker image against the generated OpenAPI definition file (specifying the appropriate generator) and moves the generated code into the appropriate frontend project.
+The shop backend folder contains a `create-openapi-client.sh` script that executes the OpenAPI Generator Docker image against the generated OpenAPI definition file (specifying the appropriate generator) and moves the generated code into the appropriate frontend project.